Scottduf/windows365/Windows365/end-user-access-cloud-pc.md

     > [!IMPORTANT]
     > Before resetting your Cloud PC, make sure to back up any important files you need to keep to a cloud storage service or external storage.
 Resetting your Cloud PC deletes these files.

 - **Restart**: Restarts the Cloud PC.
-For Cloud PCs created after 1/31/2024, you can also restart or shut down by using the keyboard combination CTRL+ALT+DEL.
+For Cloud PCs created after January 31, 2024, you can also restart or shut down by using the keyboard combination CTRL+ALT+DEL.
 - **Troubleshoot**: Troubleshoot and attempt to resolve any issues that may be preventing a user from connecting to their Cloud PC.
 The checks run include:
     - Check whether any files or agents required for connectivity are correctly installed.
     - Make sure that the Azure resources are available.